harrisKAsher/General_Conference_Extractor/FOOTNOTES_FEATURE.md

 ### In the Text:
 ```
-And the Savior said to him who was thankful, "Thy faith hath made thee whole."[1]
+And the Savior said to him who was thankful, "Thy faith hath made thee whole."¹
 ```
+Note: The footnote marker appears as a superscript number in blue (#166086) at the top of the line.

 ### In the Footnotes Section:
 ```